SmartBuild-Devices/build/DRAFT_SB4.md

 To use the boilerplates, you should add `smartbuild-sepolicy-boilerplates` at the top of your `SMARTBUILD_INHERIT_STACK`.
 You should also `include device/smartbuild/BoardConfigSupport.mk` in your `BoardConfig.mk`

-# Unsolved challenges

 ## Defining an accurate combo and entrypoint for `lunch` to use

 SmartBuild allows multiple projects to be built with the same device trees.
-This means that we do not have a clear entry point for each project, and that we are forced to determine it dynamically.
+This means that we do not have a clear `lunch` combo definition for each project, and that we are forced to determine it dynamically.

-This is currently done via the `SMARTBUILD_RELEASE` environment variable.

-The best case scenario would be to let ROMs define this variable in the vendor `envsetup.sh`, however we cannot count on projects supporting SmartBuild officially, so we need a "plan B".
+The best case scenario would be to let ROMs define the `SMARTBUILD_LUNCH_OPT` variable in their vendor `envsetup.sh`, however we cannot count on projects supporting SmartBuild officially, so we need a fallback plan.

 Proposed by @AgentFabulous, there is this handy dandy shell script that does the job.